goshippo/devweek16-shippo-challenge/README.md

 **Excited to have you working on the Shippo Challenge for Developer Week 2016!**

 #### About the challenge
 At Shippo, we build APIs and dashboards connecting e-commerce stores to carriers.
-Every month, ship millions of packages around the world.
 For this challenge, get pre-launch access to our newest Tracking API to pull shipment tracking information from all major carriers in one place.

-**Use it to build a better shipment tracking visualization and alert app.**
+**Use it to build a better shipment tracking visualization and alert app.
+We'll be providing you with a live feed of tracking numbers from our own database.**

 Here are some ideas that we brewed up: